percona/psmysql-docs/docs/compressed-columns.md

 less than `3`, compression dictionary operations are allowed, and with values >= `3`, they are forbidden.

-!!! note

-    Prior to Percona Server for MySQL 8.0.15-6 using Compression dictionary operations with innodb_force_recovery variable set to value > 0 would result in an error.

 ### Example

 In order to use the compression dictionary, you need to create it.
 This